top of page

 Kavango Board Game Preview

 There will be many times when in order to get a certain Animal into your Landscape, you will need to increase both your production level in a certain area, as well as increasing your protection levels, and also add other cards your target card requires.
 This all takes time.
 You can only play one card per round, and you can only spend so much before your financial reserves run dry.
 In these situations, to avoid missing out on the card you want, you can add it to your Sanctuary.
 You have space for three cards here, essentially a holding area for cards until you can meet their required criteria.
 You will start with two cards in your Sanctuary, that's part of the setup process.
 But some Action cards will let you swap them with other players cards, which can be a key way to help your own game whilst also potentially slowing others down.
 But generally the cards given to you for free at the start in your Sanctuary will give you a focus for what you need to aim for at the beginning of the game.
-However, this may be best advised to be ignored, and your focus turned towards each rounds Research tasks instead.
+However, it may be best advised to ignore these cards, and divert your focus instead towards each rounds Research tasks.
 The research tasks will score you points and gain you money in a far more efficient way.
-But this all goes to show a good example of how your head will be full of various ideas and multiple step plans to achieve many different things as you play.
+But this all goes to show a good example of how your head will be full of various strategies and multiple-step plans to achieve many different things as you play.
 It's a fun feeling, if you like that sort of thing!

 Kavango Board Game Preview